 Educate yourselves

+Sexual exploration looks different for every couple.
 Maybe you’re clear on what you want to experience or maybe you’re just generally curious… Either way, get educated.
-There are workshops, books, podcasts, online courses on everything from Shibari rope bandage to pegging to threesomes.
+There are workshops, books, podcasts, online courses on everything from Shibari rope bondage to pegging to threesomes.
 Get stuck in to education on Sensuali – watch together, learn together and discuss.
 Typically explorations go wrong when people jump in without taking the time to learn a bit first.

 Dip your toes in to your areas of interest.
 There’s no need to rush!
 You can always do more later, but you can’t take back what is done.